Kristina-K96/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 The number of your chosen topic: `#1`

-You work in the Human Resources Department at a large tech company.
-Over the past few months, the company has been experiencing a high turnover rate across many of its departments, specifically within the entry- and lower-level positions.
-The company wishes to understand why this turnover is happening, and what changes need to occur to improve employee satisfaction.

 Describe the purpose of your survey:
 ```
-The purpose of this survey is to determine what factors affect turnover rates for entry and low-level employees at the company.
-A random stratified sampling strategy will be used to sample from employees at entry and low levels.
+The purpose of this survey is to better understand the reasons behind the high turnover rates among entry- and lower-level employees at the company.
+The survey aims to gather feedback on employee satisfaction, workplace culture, management, and perceived opportunities for growth in order to identify areas for improvement.
 ```

 Describe your target population, sampling frame, sampling units, and observational units:
 ```
-Target population: Current employees at the company.
+Target population: All current employees working in entry- and lower-level positions across departments.
-Sampling frame: entry- and low-level employees
+Sampling frame: The company’s internal employee database filtered by job level and time at the company (e.g., employees with less than 2 years of employment in entry-level roles).
-Sampling units:
+Sampling units: Individual employees within the sampling frame
-Observational units: the number of total respondents
+Observational units: The number of employees who respond to this survey.
-Sampling strategy: Random stratified sampling
+Sampling strategy: Stratified random sampling, ensuring representation from different departments.
 ```

 Your 5-10 question survey:
 ```
-1. What level is your current role? (drop down with options)
-2. What deparment is your role in? (drop dowm with options)
-3. How long have you been in your current role?
+1. How long have you been working at the company?
-    a.
-0 - 6 months
-    b.
-6 months - 1 year
-    c.
-1 - 3 years
-    d.
-3 years +
+    * Less than 3 months
+    * 3-6 months
+    * 6-12 months
+    * 1-2 years
+    * More than 2 years

-4. How satisfied with your current role are you?
+2. How satisfied are you with your current role?

-5.
-6. write your question here... (optional)
-7. write your question here... (optional)
-8. write your question here... (optional)
-9. write your question here... (optional)
-10. write your question here... (optional)
+    * Very satisfied
+    * Somewhat satisfied
+    * Neutral
+    * Somewhat dissatisfied
+    * Very dissatisfied

+3. To what extent do you agree with the following statement: "I see opportunities for career growth at this company."
+    * Strongly agree
+    * Agree
+    * Neutral
+    * Disagree
+    * Strongly disagree

+3. How would you rate the quality of onboarding and training you recieved when you joined?
+    * Excellent
+    * Good
+    * Fair
+    * Poor
+    * Very poor

+5. Do you feel recognized for your contributions at work?
+    * Always
+    * Often
+    * Sometimes
+    * Rarely
+    * Never

+6. How supported do you feel by your direct supervisor?
+    * Very supported
+    * Somewaht supported
+    * Neutral
+    * Not very supported
+    * Not supported at all

+7. Which of the following factors would most influence your decision to leave the company?
+(Select up to 2)
+    * Compensation and benefits
+    * Lack of career advancement
+    * Workload
+    * Company culture
+    * Work-life balance
+    * Other (Please specify)

+8. What is one thing the company could change to improve your work experiment?
+(Open-ended text answer)

 ```

 ## Part B - Survey Evaluation: